 See program description and schedule PDF in download box.

 The London summer program is open to students enrolled in graduate programs or holding graduate degrees in library and information science, the arts, and the humanities.
 We encourage students to apply as early as possible.
-For London 1 with KCL, a maximum of 16 students will be accepted, and for London 2 wth Ravensbourne, a maximum of six students will be accepted.
+For London 1 with KCL, a maximum of 16 students will be accepted, and for London 2 with Ravensbourne, a maximum of six students will be accepted.

-CONTACT: for further information or questions email Dr. Tula Giannini, Dean Pratt-SILS: email@example.com
+For further information or questions email Dr. Tula Giannini, Dean Pratt-SILS: firstname.lastname@example.org

 or Quinn Lai, Advisor for Academic Programs (email@example.com) or call the Pratt-SILS office: 212.647.7682.

 Fill out the application form and include a resume indicating undergraduate degree, graduate study and or graduate degree(s), related work experience, and a statement on professional goals and your interest in the London program.